Wind-WindKids/winding/samples/sophieandwind/sun.md

 “It’s nice that you’re here now, in sunlight.
 Did you escape through a window?”

 “Almost!”
 Wind smiled.
-“You know I don’t do well with all that... darkness.”

-“But you went anyway.”

-“Well, yeah.
-You were going.”
-He touched her hair, watching the sun play in it.
-“Worth it though.
-That color... it’s really my favorite.”

-“You didn't go?
-They’re probably sharing crisps now.
+“They’re sharing wine and crisps.
 But I was always told not to take one.”

 Sophie laughed softly.
 “Then let’s go and share an ice cream instead.”

 "Yay!"
 Wind grinned.
 "Ice cream is way better than crisps."

 --
 closing_reflection: page, text, centered
 --
+They ate ice cream.
+Sunlight caught in Sophie’s hair, turned it bright, iridescent gold.

+“That color… it’s really my favorite,” Wind said, playing with it.

 Sophie watched the kite’s tail flicker against the wide sky, took Wind’s hand and smiled—

 “Sundays are for sun and friends,” Sophie said.
 “And for flying stuff.
 Not burning candles.”

 Wind grinned.
 “Unless it’s on a birthday cake.”

 --